My Vienna: peek into city districts 1 to 23

 Zentralfriedhof (central cemetery)

 Was Minona von Stackelberg (1813–1897) the daughter of Ludwig van Beethoven?
 Perhaps; we’ll probably never know.
 She was one of many notable people buried in the city’s central cemetery.
 I’ve a big list of people, and I’ve come here looking for physicist Ludwig Boltzmann, actress and inventor Hedy Lamarr, architect Margarete Schütte-Lihotzky.
-With more buried in the cemetery (3 million) than there are people alive in the city (2 million), the nickname “Todesstadt” (city for the dead) is appropriate.
+With more buried in the cemetery (3 million) than there are people alive in the city (2 million), “Todesstadt” (city for the dead) is an appropriate nickname for the cemetery.

 Neue Jüdischer Friedhof